ankddev/envfetch/README.md

 #### Load
 Load environment variables from dotenv-style file and run process.
 > [!NOTE]
-> Now variables set only for one run
+> For temporary commands (set, delete, load), variables are only modified for the current process run

 Usage:
 `envfetch load <PROCESS>`, where: